Astronomy (MSc)

 Jeger Broxterman

 I love studying Astronomy at Leiden University.
-The program provides a one-of-a-kind opportunity to explore the most exciting and fundamental questions regarding the entire universe.
+The programme provides a one-of-a-kind opportunity to explore the most exciting and fundamental questions regarding the entire universe.
 I value the freedom and flexibility that the programme offers that enables me to pursue my own interests.
 In addition, as a student it is possible to contribute to cutting-edge research and have access to state-of-the-art data from international collaborations.
 As a student, I feel valued and I truly appreciate the amount of personal interaction with the staff.
 They are always willing to listen to you and help with any suggestions you may come up with.

 Simin Tong